 This expectation is well defined whenever the ELBO is continuous (the composition of a continuous function with a Lebesgue-measurable function is Lebesgue-measurable).
 We refer to this quantity as the amortized ELBO (or AELBO).

-Next we prove two propositions that provide some intuition as to why the AELBO is a good choice for learning the amortization function.
-The first proposition claims that the AELBO is bounded above by minus the differential entropy of the data density.
+Next, we prove two theorems that provide some intuition as to why the AELBO is a good choice for learning the amortization function.
+The first theorem claims that the AELBO is bounded above by minus the differential entropy of the data density.
 Observe that this statement does not necessarily mean that the AELBO has an attainable maximum.
 But the statement guarantees that a maximization algorithm will not result in perpetual AELBO increase.

-\begin{proposition} If the differential entropy of the data density, $\mathbb{H}[p(Y)]$, is finite, then the amortized ELBO is bounded above by -$\mathbb{H}[p(Y)]$ for all admissible amortization functions. \end{proposition} \begin{proof} Let $\lambda$ be an admissible amortization function.
+\begin{theorem} If the differential entropy of the data density, $\mathbb{H}[p(Y)]$, is finite, then the amortized ELBO is bounded above by -$\mathbb{H}[p(Y)]$ for all admissible amortization functions. \end{theorem} \begin{proof} Let $\lambda$ be an admissible amortization function.
 The ELBO is bounded above by the log evidence~\cite{tsilifis2016computationally}, i.e.,